Prior-Informed Flow Matching for Graph Reconstruction

 We construct the initial state matrix $\bbA_0$ by combining the observed context with structural prior predictions in the hidden region.
-The flow model is trained by flow-matching, with loss only calculated on the supervised entries.
+The flow model is trained by flow-matching under the squared Frobenius distortion (MSE loss), with the loss computed only on the supervised entries.
 While the flow ODE updates all entries within the hidden region during inference, the gradient is computed exclusively from the seed edge.
 This adapts the global training procedure of Algorithm 1 to a localized, subgraph-based regime.
 Noise is still added to the seeded edge during training, but no noise is used during inference

 \paragraph{Inference.} For inference, every held-out test edge seeds a k-hop subgraph.
 We define the observed context using the training edges, remove the centered test edge from the mask, and apply diffusion to the resulting hidden region.
-We evaluate stitched socres for held-out edges.
+We evaluate stitched scores for held-out edges.
 To resolve potential overlaps, we aggregate predictions via logit averaging across all subgraphs where a specific edge is present, producing a single probability matrix over all node pairs.
 We then compute metrics on the held-out positive and negative edges.
 Since PIFM and the structural prior baseline are evaluated on the exact same set of pairs, the results isolate the specific benefits of the diffusion process.

 \paragraph{Results.}